 Ronald Acierno, PhD, is Associate Dean of Research at the College of Nursing at the Medical University of South Carolina.
 His research focuses on using technology to bring effective PTSD and depression treatment to communities, including those who are disaster-affected, or who might not otherwise be able to receive help.
 He led research in the aftermath of the 2004 Florida Hurricanes and Typhoon Xangsane in Vietnam.
 His work is internationally known and has been funded by the Department of Defense, National Institute of Justice, Veterans Administration, and the National Institutes of Health.

-Tatiana M. Davidson, PhD, is Assistant Professor, Co-Director of the Telehealth Resilience and Recovery Program (TRRP), and Co-Director of the Center for Telehealth Research and Outcomes Program at MUSC.
+Tatiana M. Davidson, PhD, is Associate Professor, Co-Director of the Trauma Resilience and Recovery Program (TRRP), and Co-Director of the Center for Telehealth Research and Outcomes Program at MUSC.
 She serves as Co-Investigator on several federally-funded research grants focused on the development, evaluation and implementation of mHealth technologies for providing best-practice mental health treatment to a wide range of traumatic stress populations, including disaster victims, child abuse victims, and first responders.

 Arthur Andrews, PhDAssistant Professor in the Department of Psychological Science at the University of Nebraska

 Arthur “Trey” Andrews, PhD, is an Assistant Professor in the Department of Psychological Science at the University of Nebraska.
 His research evaluates strategies for reducing mental disparities, such as interprofessional service delivery and technological adjuncts to care.